 That's why we have developed a revolving bond fund to assist families who are simply in need of a loan that may be recycled to help someone else win their freedom in the future.

-Our map keeps track of the more than 200 detention facilities in the U.S. as well as the programs in our visitation network.
-Click on the map to learn more.
+Our new map keeps track of the more than 200 detention facilities in the U.S., ICE contracts, bond statistics, the programs in our visitation network, and more.

 We monitor and document patterns of systemic oppression in detention facilities

 Read more about our other Independent Monitoring and Investigations.